kumahooks/writeups/flareon9/04_darn_mice/writeup.md

 The violation is at step 7.
 The reason for that violation is because (arg[index] + data[index]) results in an assembly instruction that violates on execution.
 What kind of result is desired to resume the execution of the code normally?
 Well that answer is obvious: the RET instruction!
-What that means is, once we sum a byte from our argument with a byte of the encoded data, we must result in a return instruction at the given address.
+What I mean is, once we sum a byte from our argument with a byte of the encoded data, we must result in a return instruction at the given address.
 Which only means that all we have to do to find out the correct argument for the desired execution is by subtracting 0xC3(RET) by the encoded data!

 We can easier visualize all that in here: